vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 Tutorial #1 - Reachability Monitor
 ==================================

-In our first tutorial we are going to build a program that will calculate the reachability information in the network.
+In our first tutorial we are going to build a program that will calculate the reachability information in a network composed of nodes connected by links.
 User will update link status between nodes through CLI and our program will calculate the rest.
 The purpose of this program is to provide a simple interface to a network operator and return information regarding which node can reach which.
 Thus, the only concern of network operator is to update link status without having to worry about doing those calculations themself.